 Miles is a Royal Society Research Professor in Optical Physics at the University of Glasgow.
 During his five years as Vice-Principal for Research in 2014–2019 he championed how the support of early-stage careers combined with academic creativity could drive the research excellence agenda.
 Miles is the institutional co-lead for research culture and co-lead of the Lab for Academic Culture.
 It is the university’s belief that a better culture is not an alternative to excellence but is what will allow more of us to excel.

 Within the wider sector, our work connects with a range of groups to drive forward culture change, including the UK Reproducibility Network, the Universities Scotland Researcher Development and Training Committee and Russell Group interest groups (e.g. on research integrity or postdoctoral researcher development (R14)).

 How can I get involved?

 We welcome input from all communities and staff groups at the University and externally.
 Changing culture has to be a joint, and inclusive, effort and we want the activities of the Lab to be as open and transparent as possible, to allow for input.

 Wherever possible, we are making use of existing data.
 This includes sector initiatives (e.g. the Wellcome survey (2019) and their ideas bank) as well as UofG staff surveys and work being undertaken via the Technician commitment, People 1st, Athena Swan or other Equalities Charters.
 So the easiest way for you to contribute is by inputting to these, or to local discussions on research culture.
-Or you can take part in our Research Culture Survey (due to run next in summer 2021).
-Or email us directly with your ideas or talk to your College contacts on the Research Culture and Careers Group.
+Or email us directly with your ideas at: email@example.com

 The activities of the Lab are delivered by offering secondment opportunities to staff from within Colleges and different job families.